 The intra-service subscriptionVersion now follows the same flow as an inter-service subscriptionVersionCreation and activation on the NPAC SMS and creation on the Local SMSs. (refer to flow B.5.1.5, Subscription Version Activated by New Service Provider SOA, for activation on the NPAC SMS and flow B.5.1.6, Active Subscription Version Create on Local SMS, for creation on the Local SMSs.

 The only difference is the M-EVENT-REPORT for the subscriptionVersionStatusAttributeValueChange is only sent to the new provider.
+For the XML interface, NOTR – NotificationReply.

 NOTE: If this Intra- Service Provider port request is a port-to-original request, follow flows B.5.1.12 and B.5.1.12.1 for successful activate.